vuejs/vue/.github/CONTRIBUTING.md

   - **`compiler`**: contains code for the template-to-render-function compiler.

-    The compiler consists of a parser (converts template strings to element ASTs), an optimizer (detects static trees for vdom render optimization), and a code generator (generate render function code from element ASTs).
+    The compiler consists of a parser (converts template strings to element ASTs), an optimizer (detects static trees for vdom render optimization), and a code generator (generates render function code from element ASTs).
 Note that codegen directly generates code strings from the element AST - it's done this way for smaller code size because the compiler is shipped to the browser in the standalone build.

   - **`core`**: contains universal, platform-agnostic runtime code.

     The Vue 2.0 core is platform-agnostic.
-That is, the code inside `core` is able to be run in any JavaScript environment, be it the browser, Node.js, or an embedded JavaScript runtime in native applications.
+That is, the code inside the `core` can be run in any JavaScript environment, be it the browser, Node.js, or an embedded JavaScript runtime in native applications.

     - **`observer`**: contains code related to the reactivity system.